-Replace the 1st paragraph of section 13-2.01B in the RSS dated 4-19-13 with:
+Replace the 1st paragraph in section 13-3.01B(2)(a) of the RSS dated 4-19-13 with:

-- 1. Within 7 days after the date of the Notice of Award letter submit 3 copies of the WPCP and allow 7 days for the Engineer's review.
-If revisions are required, the Engineer provides comments and specifies the date that the review stopped. - 2.
-Change and resubmit the WPCP within 7 days of receipt of the Engineer's comments.
-The Engineer's review resumes when the complete WPCP is resubmitted. - 3.
-When the Engineer accepts the WPCP, submit an electronic copy and 4 printed copies of the accepted WPCP.
+- 1. Within 21 days after the date of the Notice of Award letter submit 3 copies of your SWPPP for review.
+Allow 7 days for the Department's review.
+The Engineer provides comments and specifies the date when the review is stopped if revisions are required. - 2.
+Change and resubmit the SWPPP within 7 days of receiving the Engineer's comments.
+The Department's review resumes when a complete SWPPP is resubmitted. - 3.
+When the Engineer authorizes the SWPPP, submit an electronic and 4 printed copies of the authorized SWPPP. - 4.
+The Engineer submits the authorized SWPPP to the RWQCB for review to obtain coverage under the Permit and a WDID.
+Allow 14 days for RWQCB review and comment. - 5.
+If the Engineer requests changes to the SWPPP based on the RWQCB's comments, amend the SWPPP within 10 days.

-The Engineer will not postpone issuance of the Notice to Proceed if your WPCP submittal fails to meet the contract requirements requiring multiple submittals and reviews of your WPCP.
+The Engineer will not postpone issuance of the Notice to Proceed if your SWPPP submittal fails to meet the Contract requirements requiring multiple submittals and reviews of your SWPPP.